How Dental Implants Win Out Over Dentures

-Unlike with dentures, eating is not restricted if you have dental implants.
+Unlike with dentures, eating is not restricted or limited if you have dental implants.
 After they have been placed in your jawbone and healing has finished, dental implants function exactly like your existing teeth.

-This means that you do not have to avoid certain foods like caramel, apples, or corn on the cob that may otherwise damage dentures.
-Many with dental implants also report being able to chew more comfortably because they are permanently affixed.
+This means that you don’t have to avoid certain foods like caramel, apples, or corn on the cob that may otherwise damage dentures.
+Many with dental implants also report being able to chew more comfortably because they are permanently affixed in the mouth.

 Proper oral hygiene must be practiced regularly with both dentures and dental implants.
 If cleaning is ignored, plaque can accumulate and result in other oral complications.